GopherTrunk on Windows — User Guide

 5. Build your first config

-The installer asked you for an “editable files folder” (default Documents\GopherTrunk), seeded a config.yaml there, and pinned the path in HKCU\Environment\GOPHERTRUNK_CONFIG so the daemon discovers it automatically.
+The installer asked you for a data folder (default Documents\GopherTrunk), seeded a config.yaml in its config\ subfolder, and pinned the path in HKCU\Environment\GOPHERTRUNK_CONFIG so the daemon discovers it automatically.
 Open it from the Start Menu shortcut “Edit my config.yaml (Notepad)” or directly:

 A read-only reference copy of the full annotated template stays at C:\Program Files\GopherTrunk\config.example.yaml (Start Menu → “Configuration template”).